hytechclub/web-101/Week01/README.md

 ### Other Icebreakers
 https://docs.google.com/document/d/1NuY9Fcipkr4JSiwShOp7SZCj3JR-VGaXVLEG9mPKPGg

-## Kahoot
+## Blooket
-Most of the students will probably have seen Kahoot already.
+Most of the students will probably have seen Blooket already.
 However, it's still worth introducing them to it within this classroom context.

-There is a practice Kahoot that's just trivia (some relevant, some irrelevant): https://play.kahoot.it/#/?quizId=77c21df4-9918-45a7-9542-c7b7f168c1de
+There is a practice [Blooket](https://dashboard.blooket.com/set/63fd0f654fd0c0f112af3591) that's just trivia (some relevant, some irrelevant).
+Log into Blooket, let the students decide the game mode to play, set the time to around 5 minutes, and start the game!

 ## HelloHtml: Introduction to the Web
 Present the [HelloHTML PowerPoint](HelloHtml.pptx).